 - Cemetery services.
 For cemetery services, call (250) 627 0960.
 Please leave a message if there is no answer and someone will get back to you as soon as possible.

-- Non-essential bylaw functions
+- Essential Bylaw functions

-- Non-essential operations
+- Other essential operations

 - All recreation facilities, programming and events, including the Earl Mah Aquatic Centre (swimming pool and fitness centre) have been closed until further notice - with staff directed to conduct annual maintenance duties, potentially limiting the summer closure time this year;